Hours and Prices

 What events are offered during rodeo performances?

-Each of the 9 PRCA sanctioned rodeo events offers two sections of bull riding, and one section of bareback riding, saddle bronc riding, calf roping, team roping, steer wrestling and women's barrel racing.
+Each of the 12 PRCA sanctioned rodeo events offers bareback riding, saddle bronc riding, calf roping, team roping, steer wrestling, women's barrel racing, and bull riding.

 All of these performances will also include Mutton' Bustin.